pranavgade20/ctf-writeups/block_gate-WPICTF2020.md

 ![2020-04-21_18-04](/images/2020-04-21_18-04.png)

-Now, we can take out time in clearing out the water by filling that region with air using the `/fill`command:
+Now, we can take our time in clearing out the water by filling that region with air using the `/fill`command:

 ![2020-04-21_18-09](/images/2020-04-21_18-09.png)